Van Halen (album): Background

-Van Halen began recording demos in 1976.
-However, a three-track tape financed by Gene Simmons attracted no interest from record labels.
+Van Halen recorded demos of 10 songs in November 1976 during sessions at Village Recorders in West L.A. and New York’s Electric Lady studios, produced and financed by Gene Simmons of Kiss.
+However, the resulting three-track demo tape attracted little interest from record labels, and Kiss’s manager Bill Aucoin even declined to manage the band.
 Guitarist Eddie Van Halen was not convinced of the quality of the material because they could not make the recordings with their own equipment.
 Simmons left to tour with Kiss after recording the demos, but said he would try to secure Van Halen a record deal afterwards.

 After recording the demos, the band was offered several concerts.
 At a sold-out show in their hometown, Pasadena, the group's future manager, Marshall Berle, discovered the band.
 He and musical entrepreneur Kim Fowley paired them with punk rock band Venus and the Razorblades for a gig at the Whisky a Go Go.
-After being well received by Berle at the Whisky a Go Go, the band gained the attention of Mo Ostin and Ted Templeman of Warner Bros.
-Ostin and Templeman were impressed with the band's subsequent performance at the Starwood, and Van Halen proceeded to sign a contract with Warner.
-The recording of their debut album began August 29, 1977 and lasted three weeks.
-With producer Ted Templeman, it was mostly recorded live.
-"Runnin' with the Devil", "Jamie's Cryin'", "Feel Your Love Tonight" and "Ice Cream Man" contain guitar overdubs.
-Overall, the album cost approximately $40,000 to produce.
+After being well received by Berle at the Whisky a Go Go, the band gained the attention of Mo Ostin and Ted Templeman of Warner Bros. who both attended the band's performance at the Starwood on February 3, 1977.
+Van Halen proceeded to sign a contract with Warner.

+The recording of this debut album with producer Ted Templeman began August 29, 1977.
+The tracks were recorded quickly during sessions between August 31 and September 8, 1977.
+It was mostly recorded live, but "Runnin' with the Devil", "Jamie's Cryin'", "Feel Your Love Tonight" and "Ice Cream Man" contain guitar overdubs.
+Eddie also overdubbed his solo for "Ain't Talkin' 'bout Love" with an electric sitar.
+Work on the album ended October 4 with the final mixing of "Little Dreamer" and "Eruption" (titled simply "Guitar Solo" on studio documents).
+Overall, the album cost approximately $54,000 to produce.

 "We didn't have a ton of material," recalled bassist Michael Anthony, "so we basically just took our live show and all the songs we knew and went for it.
 The whole album only took a couple of weeks.
 Ted Templeman wanted to make a big, powerful guitar record, and he had all he needed in what Eddie was doing."
+Jenna Scaramanga of Guitar World wrote, "Van Halen didn’t have much in common with The Clash or the Sex Pistols, but the Californians’ brand of ‘Atomic Punk’ had the same urgency as the London punks."

-The subsequent tour began with the band opening for rock acts such as Journey and Montrose in the United States.
+The subsequent tour began March 3, 1978 at the Aragon Ballroom in Chicago with the band opening for Journey and Ronnie Montrose in the United States.
 They later opened for heavy metal band Black Sabbath in Europe and the United States.